-Egrets of Shorebird Way in Mountain View
+Egrets and Herons of Shorebird Way in Mountain View

 Historically, this area was dominated by wetlands and willow groves.
 It has changed over the years, but generations of birds still use the trees lining the street for their breeding colony allowing us to enjoy nature at its best right here on the Google Campus.

 This rookery is regionally important, hosting 20% or more of the Great Egret colonies that are monitored in the Bay Area.
 Santa Clara Valley Audubon Society and other organizations help Google and the City of Mountain View steward the egrets at this site and others in the South Bay Area.

 Snowy Egret with yellow feet (left) and Great Egret with black feet (right).
 Photos © Tom Grey